evansm7/umac/README.md

 (Note this makes this a _Mac 128Ke_, fancy!)

 Then, get a boot disk.
-Any System up to 3.2 should work fine (though I don't think I've tried 1.0).
+Any System up to 3.2 should work fine on a 128K (though I don't think I've tried 1.0).
 I just tested a random German System 3.2 disc from WinWorld and it works fine.
 You might want to use Mini vMac or Basilisk (i.e. a proper emulator) to prepare a disc image with some